FL: 10 Reasons to Vote YES on Dog Racing Ban, Amendment 13

 10 Reasons to Vote Yes on Amendment 13 - Listed Below

-The proposal was introduced in 2017 with a timeline to gradually phase-out FL dog racing by July 2021.
-It was passed unanimously by the Consitution Revision Commission (CRC); a committee that meets every 20 years to consider constitution changes for voter consideration.
+Proposal 67 was introduced in 2017, with a timeline to gradually phase-out FL dog racing by July 2021.
+It was passed unanimously by multiple committees within the Constitution Revision Commission (CRC); a commission that meets every 20 years to consider constitution changes for voter consideration.

-Revisions were made removing the specific timeline; allowing tracks the ability to phase-out dog racing at their discretion, and making the deadline July 2020.
+While Proposal 67 died in the Style and Drafting Committee in May 2018, that Committee had already unanimously passed their own version of the proposal, Proposal 6012.
+The language underwent multiple revisions, including a removal of the specific timeline; allowing tracks the ability to phase-out dog racing at their discretion, and making the deadline December 31, 2020.
+Proposal 6012 was then passed by the full CRC in April.
 Named Amendment 13, the ban would appear as a 2018 ballot question, giving the people of Florida the final word.

 The dog racing ban hit a barrier when the Florida Greyhound Association (FGA), greyhound racing and breeder lobbyist, filed a lawsuit to prevent the inclusion of the ballot question.
 The FGA claimed the question language was misleading, and that Amendment 13 could also negatively impact hunting and agriculture.
 Unfortunately, District Court Judge Karen Gievers ruled in their favor.